huggingface/transformers/docs/source/glossary.rst

 each token.
 Therefore, the position IDs (``position_ids``) are used by the model to identify each token's position in the list of tokens.

 They are an optional parameter.
-If no ``position_ids`` is passed to the model, the IDs are automatically created as absolute positional embeddings.
+If no ``position_ids`` are passed to the model, the IDs are automatically created as absolute positional embeddings.

 Absolute positional embeddings are selected in the range ``[0, config.max_position_embeddings - 1]``.
 Some models use